What are the advantages of veneers?

 How long will a veneer last?

-Veneers should last for many years, but they can chip or break, just as your own teeth can.
-Your dentist will tell you how long each individual veneer should last.
+Dental Veneers should last for many years, but they can chip or break, just as your own teeth can.
+Your Eyes & Smiles Arnos Grove dentist will tell you how long each individual veneer should last.
 Small chips can be repaired, or a new veneer fitted if necessary.

 How are teeth prepared for a veneer?

 Some of the shiny outer enamel surface of the tooth may be removed, to make sure that the veneer can be bonded definitively in place later within a good alignment to the other teeth.
-The amount of enamel removed is minimal (usually 0.5mm) and will be the same as the thickness of the veneer to be fitted.
-A local anaesthetic (injection) may be used to make sure that there is no discomfort.
-Once the tooth has been prepared, your Eyes & Smiles Finchley dentist will take an 'impression'.
+This is done carefully by your dentist at Eyes & Smiles Dental Clinic and the amount of enamel removed is minimal (usually 0.5mm) and will be the same as the thickness of the veneer to be fitted.
+A local anaesthetic may be used to make sure that there is no discomfort.
+Once the tooth has been prepared, your Eyes & Smiles Finchley Dental Veneer dentist will take an 'impression'.
 This will be given to the dental technician, along with any other information needed to make the veneer.
 The colour of the surrounding teeth is matched on a shade guide to make sure that the veneer will look entirely natural.

 How long will it take?